JuergenGutsch/blog/_source/_posts/2021-07-12-aspnetcore6-hot-reload.md

 dotnet watch --no-hot-reload
 ~~~

-Hot Reload also works with WPF and Windows Forms Projects, as well as with .NET MAUI projects.
+Hot Reload should also work with WPF and Windows Forms Projects, as well as with .NET MAUI projects.
+I had a quick try with WPF and it didn't really work with XAML files.
+Sometimes it also did an infinite build loop.
+Every build

 More about Hot Reload in this blog post: [https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/)